rtgodwin/rtgodwin.github.io/_docs/lab3.md

 Note: We can use the code `lm(wage ~ ., data = cps)` to estimate the above model, instead of typing every variable out.
 The `.` tells R to include every variable in the data set on the right-hand-side of the population model.

+# Adjusted R-square

+What percentage of the variance in `wage` can be explained using the model?
+Now that we are working with a multiple regression model, we need to look at the "Adjusted R-squared" instead of the "Multiple R-squared".
+The answer is 30.56%.

 # Review: _single_ hypothesis test (t-test) {#hyp}

 Using the above estimated model, test the hypothesis that the returns to education are zero.
 The null and alternative hypotheses are: